 The Corpus received a more intelligible language than the inhuman grunting robot noises they used to make.

 Captain Vor used to be a red colored Flame Blade, but got a serious makeover turning him into old man with serious cybernetic augmentations and an Orokin key in his chest that he uses for special attacks.

 Similar to Vor, Sargas Ruk was a generic-looking Grineer goon with generic boss ranting, but the Gradivus Dilemma turned him into a fire shooting Cyber Cyclops who talks in Hulk Speak.

-Alad V used to be voiced by a different actor, and appeared as a generic Corpus goon.
+Alad V used to be voiced by a different actor (with a thick Canadian accent), and appeared as a generic Corpus goon.
 Gradivus changed him into a Sissy Villain with an odd eye visor.
 Compare this to this.